LFL-Lab/design_schema_dissipator/README.md

 This is the documentation for the dissapator device from the Levenson-Falk Lab at USC.

-The "dissapator" acts as a source of on-demand loss in QED superconducting circuits.
+The "dissapator" acts as a source of on-demand loss for fast cavity reset and cooling in QED superconducting circuits.

 ## Links and Paper